-Legionella pneumophila was the culprit behind a recent health threat in Toronto.
-This clever little organism can cause legionellosis, which is more commonly referred to as Legionnaires’ Disease.
+Legionella pneumophila was the culprit behind the death of 23 people in Toronto in 2005 and 13 in Quebec City in 2012.
+This clever little organism can cause legionellosis, which is commonly referred to as Legionnaires’ Disease.

 Legionnaires’ Disease is primarily a disease of the lungs, and although the bacteria is generally thought of as an opportunistic pathogen, it can be a serious threat to health, causing death in 5-30% of those infected(1).